tsinghal451/udemy-clone/README.md

 # udemy-clone

+Thanks to Mishal Gupta Sir , Priya soni mam and Priyanka Maharshi for giving this opportunity.

 udemy-clone which is a clone of Udemy (Learning Management System) developed using MERN stack, this repo is part of the application which is frontend of the Udemy clone developed using React JS.